casto1223/PollOnline/README.md

 App Description:
   - PollOnline is a polling app where multiple users can create and participate in timed polls simultaneously.
-  - Poll statistics for each running poll are updated live and can be readily viewed by all users.
+  - Poll statistics for each running poll are updated live and can be readily viewed at all times by all users.
   - Polling integrity is password protected with username/signed voting for each vote.

 YouTube DEMO: COMING SOON!